Galadirith/markdown-preview/LATEX.md

     $ git clone https://github.com/Galadirith/markdown-preview.git
     ````

-2. Checkout the mathjax branch (you should still be in the same directory ;D):
+2. Checkout the `mathjax-markmon` branch (you should still be in the same
+    directory ;D):

     ````bash
     $ cd markdown-preview
-    $ git checkout mathjax
+    $ git checkout mathjax-markmon
     ````

 2. Install the dependencies for the package with atom's package manager: